-Gearchange pedal (fig. 34)
+Gearchange pedal (fig. 35)

-The gearchange pedal automatically returns to its central rest position N. When the pedal is in this position, the N light (3, fig. 4) on the instrument panel comes on.
+The gearchange pedal is at rest when in centre position N, and automatically returns to the centre position.
+When in this position, light N (3, fig. 4) on instrument panel comes on.
 The pedal can be moved:

-downwards = push down on the pedal to engage 1^{st} gear and to shift down.
-At this point the N light on the instrument panel will go off;

-upwards= lift the pedal to engage 2nd gear and then 3rd, 4th, 5th and 6th gears.
+- downwards = push down on the pedal to engage 1st gear and to shift down.
+At this point the N light on the instrument panel will go off: - upwards= lift the pedal to engage 2nd gear and then 3rd, 4th, 5th and 6th gears.